rongkangw/tp/docs/UserGuide.md

 3. **Choose a Folder for EASync** <br>
    * Create or pick a folder where you’d like to keep your EASync files.
    * Then, move the `EASync.jar` file you just downloaded into that folder. <br>
-   📁 Example: You could create a folder on your Desktop called `ClubBook`.
+   📁 Example: You could create a folder on your Desktop called `EASync`.

-4. **Run the app** <br>
+4. **Run EASync** <br>
    Open a command terminal, navigate into the folder you put the jar file in, and use the `java -jar EASync.jar` command to run the application. <br>
     Tip: You can navigate between folders using the `cd path/to/your/folder` command in the terminal.
-For example, `cd C:/Users/<your username>/Desktop/ClubBook`.
+For example, `cd C:/Users/<your username>/Desktop/EASync`.
    After a few seconds, EASync will open, and you should see a window like this:<br>
    ![Ui](images/Ui.png)
-   ✨ The app starts with some sample data so you can explore its features right away!
+   ✨ EASync starts with some sample data so you can explore its features right away!

 5. **Try out some commands** <br>
    You can control EASync by typing into the `Enter command here...` command box and pressing *Enter*. <br>